flxw/flxw.github.io/_posts/2015-09-25-setting-up-ms-office-excel-analysis-with-HANA.md

 covercolor: blue darken-1
 ---

-Here at my SAP internship, I want to connect Analysis für Excel with SAP HANA.
+Here at my SAP internship, I want to connect Analysis for Excel with SAP HANA.
 Unfortunately, this fairly simple procedure is the ultimate example for bad documentation, and I want to note down my approach here for getting it to work.